Welcome to Art

 The Art Department hold an annual exhibition to showcase the student’s achievements and we have a strong profile in the school by displaying work outside of the Department.

 Extension activities and workshops are provided for the gifted and talented students.
-In 2014 this included a printmaking workshop at the National Mining Museum in Wakefield.
-We also organise annual trips to galleries.
+Recently this included a printmaking workshop & an Animation Workshop at the National Mining Museum in Wakefield.
+We also organise annual trips to local galleries.
+In July students visited the Harley Gallery to observe and respond to the work of Olivier Marc Thomas Leger.
+His work included surreal, imaginative drawings exploring ecology, biology and nature.

 There is a projector in both of the art classrooms and we have a Meden Pinterest account to encourage students to explore the modern world of technology and how it can be used to support the arts.